gradle/gradle/design-docs/incremental-build.md

 - Task history for Gradle version exists.
 No need to remove outputs.
 - Task history does not exist for Gradle version.
     - Registered classes and resources output directories are deleted including all contents.
-    - Expect a message rendered to the console information the user if run with `info` log level.
+    - Expect a message rendered to the console information the user if run with `quiet` log level.
     - A locked output file does not delete the output directory and renders an appropriate error message.
     - The `GroovyPlugin` and `ScalaPlugin` work in the same way as they apply the `JavaPlugin`.
     - The same behavior applies to `buildSrc`.